KNL3001 Indigenous Australian Cultures and Communities

 Attwood, B 2005, Telling the truth about Aboriginal history, Allen & Unwin, Crows Nest, NSW.

-Behrendt, L 2003, Achieving social justice, Federation Press, Annandale.
+Behrendt, L 2003, Achieving social justice: indigenous rights and Australia's future, Federation Press, Annandale.

 Berndt, RM & Berndt, CH 1999, The world of the first Australians; Aboriginal traditional life: past and present, 5th edn, Aboriginal Studies Press, Canberra.

 Broome, R 2010, Aboriginal Australians: a history since 1788, 4th edn, Allen & Unwin, Crows Nest, NSW.